grantcolley/dipmapper/README.md

 ```

 ### Building the WHERE Clause
-Paremeters with values are assigned with `=` whereas null parameters are assigned with `is`.
+Paremeters with values are assigned using `=` whereas null parameters are assigned using `is`.

 > **_NOTE:_**
 > Empty string values will be treated as null.